the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 });
 ~~~~~~~

 Let's discuss two other built-in array methods that accept callback functions as arguments.
-First, `every()` returns `true` whenever the condition of *every* item in the callback function returns `true`.
+First, the built-in `every()` method returns `true` whenever the condition of *every* item in the callback function returns `true`.
 In this example, if all persons are developers, the method will return `true`.
 Otherwise it returns `false`:

 {title="index.js",lang="javascript"}
 ~~~~~~~